pfrazee/eco/README.md

 object.get() // fetches a copy of the object state object.put(vs, function(err, changes)) // diffs with the current state to generate the update ops

-object.applyMessage(message, function(err, key, old, new, meta)) // run the update message (message should come from ssb) object.applyMessages(messages, function(err, changes)) // batch apply
+object.applyMessages(messages, function(err, changes)) // run the update messages (message should come from ssb)

 object.on('change', function(key, old, new, meta))
 object.createChangeStream() // emits the change events